 - Mood changes that can cause erratic driving

 When a truck driver is fatigued and causes an accident with another vehicle or a pedestrian, he or she can face legal liability for any injuries, deaths, or property damage that result, especially if the driver has violated HOS rules.
 If the trucking company is involved or found to be encouraging drivers to break federal HOS laws for any reason, the company itself may also be found to be liable for accidents that happen as a result.

-Get Legal Help After a Truck Accident in South Carolina
+Get Legal Help After a Truck Accident Caused By Driver Fatigue in South Carolina

 A truck accident attorney who understands the complex rules and regulations of the trucking industry can help injured people after an accident by handling the crash investigation, negotiating your insurance claims, and representing you in any lawsuits that you need to claim a full and fair recovery.